Yulia Navalnaya: Career

+Supporting her husband

+In 2000, Navalnaya, together with her husband Alexei Navalny, joined the Yabloko party, which she left in May 2011.

-After 2007, Alexei Navalny gained fame in Russia as a blogger and opposition politician.
+After 2007, Navalny gained fame in Russia as a blogger and opposition politician.
 Navalnaya became the first secretary and assistant to her husband.
 The family's life became noticeably more public, so that Navalnaya was in the spotlight as the "first lady of the Russian opposition".
 Observers note that she never tried to position herself as an independent figure: Navalnaya always behaves like a devoted wife and companion ("the Decembrist's wife"), ready for harsh statements and decisive actions if her husband needs it, but not directly related to politics.
-She spoke at a number of rallies; she called the head of the National Guard of Russia Viktor Zolotov, who in September 2018 challenged Alexei Navalny to a "duel", as a "thief, coward and impudent bandit".
+She spoke at several political rallies; she called the head of the National Guard of Russia, Viktor Zolotov, who in September 2018 challenged Alexei Navalny to a "duel", as a "thief, coward, and impudent bandit."

-Navalnaya attracted close public attention in the late summer and early fall of 2020, when her husband was urgently hospitalized in Omsk, Russia on suspicion of poisoning.
-She demanded that Navalny be released to Germany for treatment, and even turned directly to Russian President Vladimir Putin.
+Navalnaya attracted close public attention in the late summer and early fall of 2020, when her husband was urgently hospitalized in Omsk following Novichok poisoning.
+She demanded that Navalny be immediately transferred to Germany for medical treatment and even turned directly to Russian President Vladimir Putin.
 After German experts confirmed Navalny's poisoning, Russian physician Leonid Roshal said that no poisonous substance was found in Navalny's samples in Russia and suggested creating a Russian-German team on this matter.
 Navalnaya accused him of acting "not as a doctor, but as the voice of the state."
-She followed her husband to Berlin, was next to him at the Charité hospital, and Navalny later posted a message "Yulia, you saved me".
+She followed her husband to Berlin, was with him at the Charité hospital, and Navalny later posted a message, "Yulia, you saved me."
 Novaya Gazeta and its audience named Navalnaya its 2020 Hero of the Year.
-Key European media outlets closely followed her activity and quoted her posts on social networks.

 In January 2021, Navalnaya returned to Russia with her husband.
 After Navalny was detained at the border control, she made a statement that the arrest and the closure of the airport in Vnukovo were a manifestation of the Russian authorities' fear of Navalny.
 "Alexei said that he is not afraid", she said. "— And I'm not afraid either.
 And I urge you all not to be afraid."
 Later, Navalnaya accused the security officials of "persecut[ing] [her] as the wife of an enemy of the people."
 She wrote on Instagram: "The Year of '37 has come, and we did not notice."
-On 21 January, Navalnaya announced that she would go attend the 2021 Russian protests to demand the release of her husband.
-On 23 January, she was detained, but released the same evening.
+On 21 January, Navalnaya announced that she would attend the 2021 Russian protests to demand the release of her husband.
+On 23 January, she was detained by the authorities but released the same evening.